baoquoc210/Predict-Stock-Price/README.md

 ## License
 MIT License.
 See [LICENSE](LICENSE).

-**Copyright Notice**: The methodology, code, and findings in this project are the intellectual property of [Your Full Name].
+**Copyright Notice**: The methodology, code, and findings in this project are the intellectual property of Quoc Bao Huynh.
 Unauthorized use or reproduction is prohibited.